vaskocuturilo/Cypress-test/README.md

 ## Requirements:
 - Use any *object-oriented language*.
 - Node.js
-- live-server
+- Parcel.
-- Create back account project.
+- Create bank account project.
 - provide code and clear instructions how to run it.

 **Note**: please put your code in public repository.